 In 1977, Acel along with Wendell Rawls Jr. won journalism’s most prestigious award, the Pulitzer Prize.
 He founded the workshop in 1985 as part of his lifelong commitment to open up journalism careers to multicultural high school students.
 Over the years, hundreds of students have participated in the program.
 Many have taken jobs in the media; others have used the skills they learned to build successful careers in other fields.
 You can read their work at acel-moore.com.

-The Acel Moore High School Journalism Workshop is an annual project sponsored by Philadelphia Media Network.
+The Acel Moore High School Journalism Workshop is an annual project sponsored by the Philadelphia Inquirer.
 The hands-on program seeks to introduce Philadelphia-area high school students to the fields of print and digital journalism.

-Named for its founder, Acel Moore, a former editor and columnist at The Inquirer, the program offers one $1,000 and two $500 college scholarships to the top three students who plan to pursue a career in print or digital journalism.
+Named for its founder, Acel Moore, a former editor and columnist at The Inquirer and a co-founder of the National Association of Black Journalists, the program offers $1,000 college scholarships to the top three students who plan to pursue a career in print or digital journalism.

 The workshop is held during four consecutive Saturdays in February each year.

 The workshop is held in the third-floor newsroom of The Philadelphia Inquirer, 801 Market Street, Philadelphia, Pa.
 19107.